By Vincent Gutierrez

 The primary sources for this project are speeches that cover Thomas Sankara’s vision and goals of the Burkina Faso Revolution, and interviews that include the events surrounding Sankara’s assassination.
 The Sankara speeches used for this project are from, Thomas Sankara Speaks The Burkina Faso Revolution 1983-1987, which were translated into English by editor Michel Prairie.
 Other sources required translation for this project such as the Ernest Nongma Ouedraogo interview with l’Courier Confidential, and the Blaise Compaore interview with newsweekly magazine, Jeune Afrique.
 These interviews were obtained from French news archives, in which I was able to translate these French interviews into English.

-Except for current Burkinabe president Roch Marc Christian Kabore, elected on November 29, 2015, the Republic of Upper Volta/Burkina Faso has never had a head of state elected to office.
+With the exception of current Burkinabe president Roch Marc Christian Kabore, elected on November 29, 2015, the Republic of Upper Volta/Burkina Faso has never had a head of state elected to office.
 Conspirators had deposed Presidents Maurice Yameogo, Sangoule Zamizana, Saye Zerbo, Jean-Baptiste Ouedraogo, Thomas Sankara, and Blaise Comapoare; Sankara was the only president assassinated.
 Before Sankara’s rise to power, all Voltaic presidents had been conservatives who aligned their policies with the Western world and maintained strong ties with the French government.
 Unlike to their neighbors to the south, Ivorian president Felix Houphouet-Boigny never faced massive resistance or opposition and was able to serve his presidential term until his death in 1993.

 Following the removal of Maurice Yameogo, Colonel Lamizana would make the military very popular because it ousted a despised president.
 Lamizana would open some military schools seen as potential national institutes that would discipline the corrupt bureaucracy and counter the influence of the traditional chiefs; traditional chiefs were randomly appointed by the French government in which race and economic status did not play a role in establishing chiefs.
 The establishment of military culture also provided a way for young men leave the feudal systems in rural areas and go through military training in Madagascar.
 This culture would inspire young men such as Thomas Sankara, Jean-Baptiste Ouedraogo, Blaise Compaore, Henri Zongo, Jean-Baptiste Lingani, and Gilbert Diendere.
 It was in the military where Thomas Sankara read the works of Karl Marx and Frederick Engel and advance his political education through discussion.